zilliztech/zdoc/docs/tutorials/pipelines/connectors.md

 <Admonition type="info" icon="📘" title="Notes">

-<p>To activate a connector, ensure the target pipelines are configured.
-For more information, refer to step 3 in <a href="./create-connectors">Create Connector</a>.</p>
+<p>To activate a connector, ensure the target pipelines are configured. </p>

 </Admonition>